jdlph/DTALite/README.md

 # Cross-Platform DTALite

 This repo is an **independent development** from [asu-trans-ai-lab/DTALite](https://github.com/asu-trans-ai-lab/DTALite) after [pull request #8](https://github.com/asu-trans-ai-lab/DTALite/pull/8).
 It aims to provide a clean and common C++ code base (over its original implementation) to build both executable and shared library of DTALite across platforms.
-In this repos, we only resolve the most critical issues from its original implementation as a minimal effort towards reliability and portability, which include
+In this repos, we only resolve its most critical issues as a minimal effort towards reliability and portability, which include

 1. platform-specific implementation,
 2. memory leak,